color-js/color.js/docs/interpolation.md

 ## Ranges

 `color.range()` and `Color.range()` are at the core of Color.js’ interpolation engine.
-They give you a function that accepts a percentage as a 0 - 1 number:
+They give you a function that accepts a  number and returns a color.
+For numbers in the range 0 to 1, the function _interpolates_; for numbers outside that range, the function _extrapolates_ (and thus, may not return the results you expect):

 ```js
 	let color = new Color("p3", [0, 1, 0]);